Back icon

 Regulatory Impacts on Order Books

 However, regulatory requirements have also pushed certain trading activities to alternative venues like dark pools, where large transactions can occur outside the public eye.
-As a result, regulators must balance transparency and providing a private, efficient marketplace for institutional traders.
+As a result, regulators must balance transparency and provide a private, efficient marketplace for institutional traders.

 Conclusion